timfoil/ClipBot/README.md

 # FoghornBot
 Inspired by the original Airhornbot.
-Makes it possible to add new sounds and organize collections
+Makes it possible to add new sounds and organize your own sound collections

 ## Sound organization
 Sounds are typically managed in a single directory named sounds.
 This folder contains all the sounds in the project.
 However, sound files are not directly added to the sounds folder, they must be added to a nested folder which acts as a "sound-group".
-Groups contain 1 or more sounds that are related to each other.
+Groups contain one or more sounds that are related to each other.
 A typical directory structure might look like this:

 ![](sound_layout.JPG?raw=true)

 Notice that no sounds reside directly in the sounds directory.
+Instead they live in sound-group subdirectories.

-A discord user can play a random sound from a sound-group in a voice channel by typing the bot's prefix and name of a sound-group:
+A discord user can play a random sound from a sound-group in a voice channel by typing the bot's prefix and the name of a sound-group:

 ```
 !ayaya